simh/simh/README.md

 - Simulator THROTTLING can only be enabled once per simulator run.
 This avoids potential errant behaviors when arbitrarily switching throttling settings.
 - EXAMINE memory commands will now produce minimal output that summarizes multiple successive locations with the same contents and may be aborted by SIGINT (Control-C).
 - Ethernet enhancements on all platforms and and much simplified platform support on macOS.
+- Almost all existing simulators have useful SET CONSOLE SPEED=nnn behaviors in both the bare console session as well as TELNET console sessions.

 #### All simulators build cleanly under OpenVMS on ia64 systems.